 For some, however, the mistruths are more damning.
 More dangerous.
 And Senator Elizabeth Warren can’t understand why anyone would vote for a known liar.

 Sen. Elizabeth Warren (D-MA) on Sunday openly wondered why the American people would support a presidential candidate who “lies to them,” failing to address the long list of falsities she has promoted over the years.

-CBS News reporter Zak Hudak asked Warren if it is “disqualifying for a presidential candidate to lie to the American public about anything.”take our poll - story continues below
+CBS News reporter Zak Hudak asked Warren if it is “disqualifying for a presidential candidate to lie to the American public about anything.”

 “I would think that it — you know, how could the American people want someone who lies to them?”
 Warren asked.
 “I think that we just do our best out there every day, and I hope that’s what happens with everyone”…

 Here’s where things get tricky for the Massachusetts Congresswoman: